Antibiotics for Diverticulitis

 Piperacillin and Tazobactam sodium

 Piperacillin and tazobactam sodium (Zosyn) covers gram-negative rods, anaerobes and most enterococci.
-It is a reliable option for the empiric treatment of high risk intra-abdominal infections.
+It is a reliable empiric treatment for serious intra-abdominal infections.

 Ticarcillin and Clavulanate potassium

-Ticarcillin and clavulanate potassium (Timentin) provides coverage against most gram-positive and gram-negative bacteria and most anaerobes.
+Ticarcillin and clavulanate potassium (Timentin) is active against most gram-positive and gram-negative bacteria and most anaerobes.

-Carbapenems are the most effective empiric therapy for complicated cases of diverticulitis because of increasing bacterial resistance to other antibiotics.
+Carbapenems are the most effective antibiotics for complicated cases of diverticulitis because of increasing bacterial resistance to other medications.

 Meropenem is as effective and as well tolerated as imipenem/cilastatin in the treatment of moderate to severe intra-abdominal infections6.